 GMT -4 hours

-The small island nations and territories that sit in the eastern corner of the Caribbean boast some of the most secluded beaches in the Caribbean.
+The small island nations and territories that sit in the eastern corner of the Caribbean boast some of the region's most secluded beaches.
 Sat amid tropical seas between the teardrop islands of St Vincent and Grenada, the tiny islands of The Grenadines are home to stunning natural landscapes and offer a tranquil and intimate alternative to the Caribbean’s larger islands.

 - The Grenadines are superbly undeveloped, supremely unspoilt and sufficiently inaccessible to stay that way